mautrix/docs/bridges/go/imessage/android/setup.md

 # ~~iMessage~~ SMS bridge setup (Android)
+**This bridge is deprecated, the Google Messages bridge is recommended instead.**
+However, it should still work to some extent if you follow the instructions carefully.

 In addition to being an iMessage bridge, mautrix-imessage can run on Android to bridge SMS messages from your phone.
 The Android SMS bridge works similar to the [jailbroken iOS setup], but instead of Brooklyn, the wrapper app for the